zainaliqureshi174/MonthDate/README.md

 # MonthDate
-This Program Tells the Month
+This Program Tells the Month And Last Date by entering a number between 1 - 12